utopia-foss/dantro/doc/data_io/data_mngr.rst

 Remarks:

-* By default, the :py:class:`~dantro.containers.numeric.NumpyDataContainer` and :py:class:`~dantro.containers.xrdatactr.XrDataContainer` classes do not provide proxy support.
+* By default, the :py:class:`~dantro.containers.numeric.NumpyDataContainer` and :py:class:`~dantro.containers.xr.XrDataContainer` classes do not provide proxy support.
   This is why a custom class needs to be :doc:`specialized <../specializing>` to allow loading the data as proxy.
 * Furthermore, the :py:class:`~dantro.data_mngr.DataManager`\ 's :py:class:`~dantro.data_loaders.hdf5.Hdf5LoaderMixin` needs to be told to use the custom data container class.